 Telling readers about characters’ feelings or surrounds by showing them through visual description is often more effective because:

-- It brings readers close to the action: Your reader can empathize, experiencing what characters experience in the moment
+- It brings readers close to the action: Your reader can empathize, experiencing what characters do, in the moment

 - It’s specific: Instead of just knowing a character ‘is angry’, we can see the specific way a character expresses (or bottles) said anger.
 Accumulating, subtler details of showing gather to create characterization over the course of a story